renatols-jf/spboot-chassi/README.md

 - The logging level methods do not actually log the information but rather wait for the `log()` call.
 That is because we might want to add some extra information to the log.
+In a future release, the need of `log()` will be removed when extra information is not needed.
 Besides the fields present in the context, information related only to that message can also be logged:
     - `Context.forRequest().createLogger().log(message).attach("name", "Andrew").log()`
       will create a new field named "name" only for this message.